 Time to mix together the other ingredients.
 In a large bowl add the eggs and milk and whisk until combined.
 Melt the butter, just until barely melted, and not super hot, add that to the bowl and whisk.

-Add the vanilla extract and then the pumpkin puree.
+Add the vanilla extract and sugar and then the pumpkin puree.
 Again you can use canned pumpkin puree from the store or a yummy homemade pumpkin puree.
 Whisk until all combined.

 Dump the dry ingredient mixture into the main bowl with the batter and whisk until combined.
 Use a spatula and scrape the sides of the bowl as needed.